Andereoo/TkinterWeb/docs/source/upgrading.rst

     Version 4.17:

     * The new configuration option ``textwrap`` can be used to enable or disable text wrapping.
 In general, text wrapping should be disabled when shrink is enabled, and should be enabled when shrink is disabled.
 This is the default behaviour.
-This is only partially supported in Tkhtml 3.0; make sure you have the :py:mod:`tkinterweb-tkhtml-extras` package installed and up-to-date.
+This is only partially supported in Tkhtml 3.0; make sure you have the `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package installed and up-to-date.

     Version 4.18:

-    * Added basic support for most HTML5 elements in the corresponding :py:mod:`tkinterweb-tkhtml-extras` release (version 1.3.0)
+    * Added basic support for most HTML5 elements in the corresponding `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ release (version 1.3.0)
     * Added full support for the HTML ``<details>``, ``<summary>``, and ``<q>`` tags.

 .. dropdown:: Changed/Fixed